alanionita/REACT_Goatstagram/README.md

 ### CSS and styling

 For speed considerations I decided to use bulma for styling, a css framework that uses Flexbox.

 What I gained in speed I lost in bloat, so to get rid of redudant code I used Sass to only load the components I needed and edit the framework default variables.

-Made use of Font Awesome for icons and Sass again to custom load the components.
+Made use of Font Awesome for icons and Sass again to custom load those components.

+#### Responsiveness and Browser support

+- tested in Safari emulator on all devices down to iPhone 5
+- potential improvements to be made on high resolution devices
+- tested in Safari emulator on all modern and legacy browsers, as far back as IE7
+- tested in Chrome emulator with some issues on iPhone 5, I actually put it down to the emulator because Safari renders perfectly
+- hardware testing on iPhone 6, 6 Plus, iPad Mini

 ### Code quality

 I'm a big fan of the Airbnb Javascript style guide so I used their linting packages alongside Prettier, a code formater.
-The linting plugin also include a11y accesibility rules.
+The linting plugin also includes the a11y accesibility rules (loaded up as a linting plugin).

 Further accesibility considerations went into the dynamic Title tag swapping between the two routes of the app.
+More work could be done, mainly around focus navigation and loggin messages.

-Husky was use to run tests and linting before every test.
+Husky was used to run tests and linting before every test.

-### Avoiding the rerender of favourite items
+### Avoiding the re-render of favourite items

-Took me a bit to get my head around this but using a nested filter we can check the incoming action playload by the existing favourites and we can remove the intersecting items.
+Took me a bit to get my head around this but via a nested filter we can check the incoming action playload by the existing favourites and we can remove the intersecting items.